veeenu/eldenring-practice-tool/README.md

 You can find a list of supported hotkey codes [here](https://github.com/veeenu/darksoulsiii-practice-tool/blob/7aa6ac33c6f155d35d0fa99ab100c8caa13913f9/practice-tool/src/util/vk.rs#L15-L186).

-### What versions of the game are supported?
+## What versions of the game are supported?

 All of them!
 When new patches come out, a new release with compatibility will be drafted as soon as possible.

+## Will I get banned if I use this online?

+Use at your own risk.
+Bans are unlikely, but in doubt, make backups of your savefiles and only use the tool offline.
+By using the tool, you agree that I will not be held liable for any bans or unintended side effects resulting from the usage of the tool.

-### I want to talk to you!
+## I want to talk to you!

 You can contact me on Discord at `johndisandonato#4484` or on [Twitter](https://twitter.com/johndisandonato).

-### I want to watch your speedruns!
+## I want to watch your speedruns!

 Sure!
 See you over here 👉 [https://twitch.tv/johndisandonato](https://twitch.tv/johndisandonato)!

-## Credits
+# Credits

 - The [Soulsmodding community](http://soulsmodding.wikidot.com/) for the
   [Param definitions](https://github.com/soulsmods/Paramdex) and the